magento/devdocs/src/cloud/cdn/fastly-vcl-blocking.md

 -  `name`: Name for the VCL snippet.
 For this example, we used the name `blocklist`.

 -  `priority`: Determines when the VCL snippet runs.
 The priority  is `5` to immediately run and check whether a Magento Admin UI requests are coming from an allowed IP address.
 The snippet runs before any of the default Magento VCL snippets (`magentomodule_*`) assigned a priority of 50.
 You must set the priority for each custom snippet higher or lower than 50 depending on when you want your snippet to run.
-Lower priority numbers execute first.
+Snippets with lower priority numbers run first.

 -  `type`: Specifies the type of VCL snippet that determines the location of the snippet in the generated VCL code.
 In this example,  we use `recv`, which inserts the VCL code in the `vcl_recv` subroutine, below the boilerplate VCL and above any objects.
 See the [Fastly VCL snippet reference](https://docs.fastly.com/api/config#api-section-snippet) for the list of snippet types.